bbauska/W3Cx-3of5/README.md

 Only access elements when the DOM is ready:

-Notice that we wrote an "init" function (*line 13*) that is called only when the page has been entirely loaded (we say "when the DOM is ready").
+Notice that we wrote an "init" function (<i>line 13</i>) that is called only when the page has been entirely loaded (we say "when the DOM is ready").
 There are several ways to do this.
 In this example we used the <body onload="init();"> method, at *line 29*.

 It's good practice to have such a function, as we cannot access the elements of the page before the page has been loaded entirely and before the DOM is ready.

-Another way is to put the JavaScript code at the end of the document (between <script>...</script>), right before the </body>.
+Another way is to put the JavaScript code at the end of the document (between &lt;script&gt;...</script>), right before the </body>.
 In this case when the JavaScript code is executed, the DOM has already been constructed.

 Start by getting the canvas and the context: